 Saving money by not buying cigarettes

 Cigars actually pose the same, if not greater, risk as cigarettes for oral cancer.
 Although many cigar smokers do not inhale, their risk for oral, throat, and esophageal cancers is the same as for cigarette smokers.
 Consider these facts from the CDC:

 Compared with nonsmokers, cigar smokers who inhale are more likely to develop oral cancer, esophageal cancer, and laryngeal cancer.

-Cigar smokers who inhale and smoke five cigars a day may have a lung cancer risk similar to one-pack-a-day cigarette smokers.
+Cigar smokers who inhale and smoke 5cigars a day may have a lung cancer risk similar to one-pack-a-day cigarette smokers.

 Secondhand smoke from cigars contains toxins and cancer-causing agents (carcinogens) similar to secondhand cigarette smoke, but in higher concentrations.

 Quitting smoking is very difficult.
-The American Academy of Otolaryngology and the American Lung Association offer the following tips to help users quit using tobacco products:
+The following tips can help you quit using tobacco products:

 Think about why you want to quit.
 Make a list of the reasons.